tuethu/IBM-Data-Science-Course/Course 4_Python for Data Science and AI/Module 4_Working with Data in Python/Readme.md

   - To read a file, Python uses an open function along with r.

-  - Python uses the <ins>open with<ins>  function to read and process a file attribute, that is, from open to close.
+  - Python uses the **open with** function to read and process a file attribute, that is, from open to close.

   - In Python, you use the open method to edit or overwrite a file.